Hardware Design

 How Geography, Topology and Population Density Affect Connectivity

-One of the terrible surprises for the uninitiated is to deploy an IoT device with a connectivity solution developed and working reliably in one locale to other locales—often far away and troublesome to visit—and find the IoT device struggling to achieve and maintain connectivity.
+One of the terrible surprises for the uninitiated is to deploy an IoT device with a connectivity solution developed and working reliably in one locale to other locales—often far away and troublesome to visit—and find some IoT device struggling to achieve and maintain connectivity.
 The very device that worked more or less flawlessly in and around the development lab, also works well in some distant locales, but is flatly unsatisfactory in yet other ones.
 It disappoints your customers, embarrasses you, and can ruin the reputation of your product.
 Worst of all, it's not an installation problem that can be fixed by a small tweak to a process; it's a fundamental problem baked into the nature of cellular connectivity.

 Geography and Topology